tnkteja/CSC510Project.NET/Readme.md

 Setup the visual studio using  recommend  extensions. [link](https://github.com/tnkteja/Everything.NET#extensions)

-Used the ASP.NET setup withWeb Application Project on .NET Framework, ( over cross platform way of .NET core  web application. since I started with this ..
-[1])
+Used the ASP.NET setup withWeb Application Project on .NET Framework with a _Web API_ template using _Individual Accounts type Authentication_ ;, ( over cross platform way of .NET core  web application.
+[1]) for the benefit of use mordern tools and support.

+Using Nuget packages

+* **Postman Collection Generator** created a api to get json dump of the Web API endpoint collection.
+* **Swagger buckle** for generating the swagger docs.

 ![project setup](https://github.com/tnkteja/CSC510Project.NET/blob/master/images/projectsetup.png)